Caesium: Physical properties

-Of all elements that are solid at room temperature, caesium is the softest: it has a hardness of 0.2 Mohs.
+Of all elements that are solid at room temperature, caesium is the softest: it has a hardness of Mohs 0.2.
 It is a very ductile, pale metal, which darkens in the presence of trace amounts of oxygen.
 When in the presence of mineral oil (where it is best kept during transport), it loses its metallic lustre and takes on a duller, grey appearance.
 It has a melting point of 28.5 C, making it one of the few elemental metals that are liquid near room temperature.
+The others are rubidium (39 C), francium (estimated at 27 C), mercury (−39 C), and gallium (30 C); bromine is also liquid at room temperature (melting at −7.2 C), but it is a halogen and not a metal.
 Mercury is the only stable elemental metal with a known melting point lower than caesium.
-In addition, the metal has a rather low boiling point, 641 C, the lowest of all metals other than mercury.
-Its compounds burn with a blue or violet colour.
+In addition, caesium has a rather low boiling point, 641 C, the lowest of all stable metals other than mercury.
+Copernicium and flerovium have been predicted to have lower boiling points than mercury and caesium, but they are extremely radioactive and it is not certain that they are metals.

 Caesium forms alloys with the other alkali metals, gold, and mercury (amalgams).
 At temperatures below 650 °C, it does not alloy with cobalt, iron, molybdenum, nickel, platinum, tantalum, or tungsten.
 It forms well-defined intermetallic compounds with antimony, gallium, indium, and thorium, which are photosensitive.
 It mixes with all the other alkali metals (except lithium); the alloy with a molar distribution of 41% caesium, 47% potassium, and 12% sodium has the lowest melting point of any known metal alloy, at −78 C. A few amalgams have been studied: CsHg_{2} is black with a purple metallic lustre, while CsHg is golden-coloured, also with a metallic lustre.

 The golden colour of caesium comes from the decreasing frequency of light required to excite electrons of the alkali metals as the group is descended.
 For lithium through rubidium this frequency is in the ultraviolet, but for caesium it enters the blue–violet end of the spectrum; in other words, the plasmonic frequency of the alkali metals becomes lower from lithium to caesium.
 Thus caesium transmits and partially absorbs violet light preferentially while other colours (having lower frequency) are reflected; hence it appears yellowish.
+Its compounds burn with a blue or violet colour.

+Allotropes

+Caesium exists in the form of different allotropes; one of them is a dimer, called dicaesium.